djpasseyjr/Shrike.jl/docs/src/index.md

 ## Threading

-`RPTrees` has built in support for multithreading.
+`Shrike` has built in support for multithreading.
 To allocate multiple threads, start `julia` with the `--threads` flag:

 ```console
 user@sys:~$ julia --threads 4